kaliber5/ember-cli-yadda-opinionated/README.md

 * The truth is no longer hidden inside the black box of step implementations:
     * It is now possible to reliable validate features: by reading them, ensure they are making correct assertions in correct connditions.
     * No false positives caused by black-boxed logic.
-    * Steps no longer need to rely on context (`this.ctx`), making the implementation less tangled.
+    * Steps can cross-reference records with ids.
+As a result, they no longer need to rely on context (`this.ctx`), making the implementation less tangled.